 The department’s honors program gives our seniors the opportunity to conduct intense and independent work in English literature and language.
 The program begins in the fall semester with an Honors Seminar, in which all honors students are required to enroll.

 While the fall seminar is intended to prepare and focus students for the in-depth work of writing an honors thesis, the possible topics for theses need in no way be bound to the seminar topic.

-All junior English majors are invited to apply.
+All junior English majors are invited to apply by March 22, 2021.